devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 At this point you should have a pretty good idea how to create a Grafana dashboard that displays a simple request count metric as generated from JavaScript.
 Now it is time to take it to the next level.
 Do the following:

 1. Modify the service code to do the following:
-   1. Has a POST endpoint that sets the greeting.
-Note you will need to add middleware to parse the body from the curl commands.
+   1. Provides a POST endpoint that sets the greeting.
-      ```js
-      // Middleware to parse URL-encoded bodies
-      app.use(express.urlencoded({ extended: true }));
-      ```
-   1. Has a DELETE endpoint that resets the greeting back to the default.
+   1. Provides a DELETE endpoint that resets the greeting back to the default.
    1. Sends metrics that count the total for each HTTP method.
 1. Create Curl commands that call all of the service's endpoints.
 1. Change the visualization so that it shows multiple series with the counts for each type of HTTP method.